+These facilities house more violent offenders, offer even less freedom than a jail and can be hours away from your friends and family.
 Prison sentences for a fourth DUI are also longer than previous DUI convictions.
-A fourth DUI conviction can start at 16 months but maybe as long as three years.
+A fourth DUI conviction can start at 16 months but may last as long as three years.

-Longer Sentences Are Possible
+Longer Jail Sentences Are Possible for a 4th DUI Conviction

 - Excessive speeding or reckless driving